 Because of the double layers of petals, they’re known as a symbol of strength in comparison to the delicate “Somei Yoshino“.
 The normal type of one-layer sakura tends to be fragile and easily blown away by strong wind or rain.

 The mix of Japanese and Indian styles makes this temple unique.
 There are several Indian-style stone Buddhas and bas-relief carvings in white stone.
-These were presented by the Indian government as a gesture of thanks for the temple’s work to help leprosy sufferers.
+These were presented by the Indian government as a gesture of thanks for the temple’s work.

 To the left of the stone Buddha idol, you can find the Chōzu-ya.
 The Chōzu-ya is a water pavilion for ceremonial purification.
 It is a designated area within the temple grounds where visitors can perform the act of cleansing before entering the sacred spaces.
 The Chōzu-ya typically consists of a stone basin, known as a Tsukubai, filled with water.
 Visitors use a long-handled ladle to pour water over their hands and rinse their mouths as a symbolic act of purifying themselves before engaging in religious activities or paying respects to the deity.